Skip to content

 It's obvious when you vibe coded your app, but it doesn't have to be

 Everyone can tell when you vibe coded your app.
-The default shadcn components, the Lucide icons, the Inter font, the glowing gradient borders — it all screams 'I prompted this into existence and shipped the first thing that came out.'
-But it does not have to be that way.
-Here is my guide to getting away with it.
+Default shadcn, Lucide icons, Inter, glowing gradient borders.
+It screams 'I prompted this and shipped the first thing that came out.'
+It does not have to be that way.

 Based on my January 2026 Melbourne builder meetup talk about using AI tools without sacrificing product quality.